quananhle/Data-Structure-and-Algorithms/Python/Missing-Number/README.md

 * **Space complexity** : O(1) (or O(n))

     In the sample code, we sorted nums in place, allowing us to avoid allocating additional space.
 If modifying ```nums``` is forbidden, we can allocate an O(n) size copy and sort that instead.

+### Approach #2 HashSet.py

+**Intuition**: A brute force method for solving this problem would be to simply check for the presence of each number that we expect to be present.
+The naive implementation might use a linear scan of the array to check for containment, but we can use a HashSet to get constant time containment queries and overall linear runtime.

+**Algorithm**: This algorithm is almost identical to the brute force approach, except we first insert each element of nums into a set, allowing us to later query for containment in O(1) time.

+#### Complexity Analysis

+* **Time complexity** : O(n)

+    Because the set allows for O(1) containment queries, the main loop runs in O(n) time.
+Creating num_set costs O(n) time, as each set insertion runs in amortized O(1) time, so the overall runtime is O(n+n)=O(n).

+* **Space complexity** : O(n)

+    nums contains n−1 distinct elements, so it costs O(n) space to store a set containing all of them.